jordansissel/sysadvent/2011/08/article.md

     % sudo /etc/init.d/nagios start
     Starting nagios (via systemctl):                           [  OK  ]

 Huh?
-I thought that was strange, so when I dug into the script, I saw no mention of systemctl.
+I thought that was strange, and when I dug into the script, I saw no mention of systemctl.
 It loads `/etc/init.d/functions` which, by default, seems to pass itself into systemctl.
 Asking systemctl what's up, it says: